 Science: Third graders continue to use the scientific process as they explore life, earth and physical science.

 • They explore how plants and animals live and grow.

 • They learn how earthquakes, volcanoes, water, and living things change the earth’s landforms.

 • They explore and learn about matter and the physical and chemical changes matter undergo.

 Technology: Third grade students will …

 • Use technology within all curriculum areas to collaborate, communicate, generate innovative ideas, and to investigate and solve problems.

 • Demonstrate a clear understanding of technology systems and operations.

-Enrichment: Students attend weekly enrichment classes for library, music, art, and PE.
+Enrichment: Students attend weekly enrichment classes for library, music, PE, and Art.